How to Force Delete a WordPress Plugin (Easy Guide)

 When you cannot delete a plugin through the dashboard, using FTP (File Transfer Protocol) is an effective alternative.
 FTP allows you to directly access and modify the files on your web server.

-3. Delete the Plugin: Locate the folder for the plugin you want to delete.
-Right-click on the folder and select Delete.
+• Delete the Plugin: Locate the plugin’s folder you want to delete.
+Right-click the folder, then select Delete.
 This action will remove all of the plugin’s files from your server.

 FTP is a powerful way to force delete plugins that are corrupted or have issues that prevent regular deletion.